mattvenn/zero-to-asic-www/content/post/asic-necklace.md

 # Electronics

 Obviously I wanted to use my own chips to drive the LEDs.
-To make it easier I chose the APA102s as they have a separate clock and data line.
-That means any issues with precise timings are eliminated.
+To make it easier I chose the [APA102s](https://cdn-shop.adafruit.com/product-files/2477/APA102C-iPixelLED.pdf) as they have a separate clock and data line.
+That makes them much easier to drive than WS2812s.
 The signals run from the centre board around the chain via FFCs - flat flexible cables.
 This was definitely a mistake and will be fixed in the future with some hardier connectors.

 The chip I used is the one we submitted for [MPW6](/post/mpw6_submitted).
 I used the RISCV processor to bitbang the LEDs and I plan to use one of the ring oscillator tests as a crude temperature sensor to change the speed of the animation.